wanderlust1983/courseproject/README.md

 line 26 to 27 column bind the activity and subject to the test and train data sets ;

 STEP 4:
-line 29 to 31 simplifies the columns by using gsub command to get rid of all the underscores and bracket;
+line 29 to 31 simplifies the column names by using gsub command to get rid of all the underscores and bracket;
 line 32 to 33 give more discriptive names by replacing f with Freq, Acc with Acceleration;
 line 34 replace the orginal names with the simplified and descriptive names;